Girls Planet 999

 A production by Mnet's parent company CJ E&M and its subsidiary Studio Take One, as well as in collaboration with game developer and publisher NCSoft, the aim of the competition was to debut a new 9-member K-pop girl group consisting of trainees and idols from China, Japan, and South Korea.
 Auditions for the competition were held from January to February 2021.

 Out of 13,000 applicants, 99 final contestants were selected.
 These 99 contestants were split equally into three groups; the K-Group, C-Group and the J-Group.

 In the finale on October 22, 2021, which was broadcast live, the show announced the final 9 members who would debut as Kep1er.

-A second season named Boys Planet would premiere on February 2, 2023 featuring male trainees and idols.
+A second season named Boys Planet featured an all male contestants premiered on February 2, 2023 featuring male trainees and idols.

 Concept and format

 The "planet" theme of the show was derived from a new collaboration between Mnet and NCSoft's new platform called Universe which is centered around K-pop.
 It allowed votes from other countries outside of the participating three, and also hosted other promotional content for the show.

 The show initially grouped the girls into groups of 3 which were called "cells."
 An entire cell of girls could be eliminated all at once, hence increasing the risk of elimination.
 To counteract this, the "Planet Top 9" is introduced.
 Contestants who are selected or voted to be the Planet Top 9 (designated P1 to P9) can reorganize cells to try and lower the chances of elimination.
 Cells were disbanded after the first elimination round.
 At the end of the competition, the top 9 most-voted contestants debuted regardless of nationality.